samuelsimoes/vim-drawer/README.md

 ##Is it a [vim-ctrl-space](https://github.com/vim-ctrlspace) copycat?

-This plugin is a simplified version of the awesome vim-ctrl-space plugin with the auto file triage feature (that I even had [shown to vim-ctrlspace folks](https://github.com/vim-ctrlspace/vim-ctrlspace/issues/177)).
-I decide to create a separate version mainly to implement the auto triage feature and because vim-ctrl-space IMHO could be much more simple at some aspects that I won't discourse here.
+This plugin is a simplified version of the awesome vim-ctrl-space plugin with the auto file classification feature (that I even had [shown to vim-ctrlspace folks](https://github.com/vim-ctrlspace/vim-ctrlspace/issues/177)).
+I decide to create a separate version mainly to implement the auto classification feature and because vim-ctrl-space IMHO could be much more simple at some aspects that I won't discourse here.
 Ping me on Twitter if you are interested.